The purpose of a library policy is to:

 Intellectual Freedom Policy

-As proclaimed in the Bill of Rights to the United States Constitution, freedom of expression, specifically the right to publish diverse opinions, is essential to the democratic form of
+As proclaimed in the Bill of Rights to the United States Constitution, freedom of expression, specifically the right to publish diverse opinions, is essential to the democratic form of government.
+As a public institution committed to the principles of democracy and intellectual freedom, the Library recognizes its obligation to provide as wide a spectrum of materials as possible.

-contents.
+Diverse points of view are available in the library’s collection.
+Inclusion of a material in the collection does not imply the library’s endorsement or promotion of an available material’scontents.
 The library is committed to balancing the right to receive information and ideas with the duty and responsibility to select and curate library materials for the benefit of Saline County residents.
 Not all library materials will be suitable for all patrons and may reflect controversial, unorthodox, or even unpopular ideas.
-The library encourages parents and legal guardians to exercise authority and responsibility to determine the use of library materials for their own
+The library encourages parents and legal guardians to exercise authority and responsibility to determine the use of library materials for their own children.

 Library materials are not marked or identified to show approval or disapproval of the contents, nor are materials sequestered except for the purpose of protecting them from damage or theft.